IRTF-HRPC/draft-association/draft-association.md

 Before discussing freedom of association and assembly as it pertains to digital environments, we must first recognize that the United Nations Human Rights Council adopted resolutions on the promotion, protection and enjoyment of human rights on the Internet in 2012, 2014, 2016 and 2018, affirming and reaffirming  "... that the same rights that people have offline must also be protected online ..." {{UNHRC2018}}.
 Therefore the digital environment is no exception to application of this right by any means.
 Various other resolutions and report have established the online applicability of the freedoms of association and assembly, most recently and authoritatively by the Human Rights Committee in General Comment 37 (2020){{UNGC37}}.
 The questions that remain, however, are how these rights should be conceptualized and implemented in different parts and levels of digital environments.

 The right to freedom of assembly and association online is the subject of increasing discussions and analysis.
 Especially since social media played an important role in several revolutions in 2011, which has led to increasing and ever more sophisticated attacks by autocratic governments on online communities and other associational activities occurring on the Internet {{RutzenZenn}}.
 In 2016, the Council of Europe published a report, “Report by the Committee of experts on cross-border flow of Internet traffic and Internet freedom on Freedom of assembly and association on the Internet” {{CoE}} which noted that while the Internet and technologies are not explicitly mentioned in international treaties, these treaties nevertheless apply to “the online environment”.
 The report argue the “Internet is the public sphere of the 21st century”, something demonstrated by the fact that informal associations can be gathered at scale in a matter of hours on the Internet, and that digital communication tools often serve to facilitate, publicize or otherwise enable presential associations or assemblies, like a protest or demonstration.
 They note, on the other hand, the negative ways in which the Internet can also be used to promote or facilitate terrorism, urban violence and hate speech, thus insisting on the “extremely important and urgent” need to fight online terrorist activities such as recruitment or mobilization, while at the same time respecting the right to peaceful assembly and association of other users.
-The report mentions the following use cases that could be help further our reflection:
+The report mentions the following examples that could be help further our reflection:

 * Instances of network shutdowns in the Arab Spring, to prevent people from organising themselves or assembling

-* California’s Bay Area Rapid Transit (BART) shutdown of mobile phone service, to avoid protester violence and disruption of service
+* California’s Bay Area Rapid Transit (BART) shutdown of mobile phone service, to prevent potential property destruction by protesters and disruption of service

 * The wholesale blocking of Google as a violation of freedom of expression